 Challenge & Promise

 Here’s the Challenge: over the next 4 posts you will receive 4 meeting hacks that will help you to lead meetings that don’t suck.
-After this short series, you will have the tools you need to lead meetings that are effective and engaging and get results.
+After this short series, you will have the tools you need to lead your teams meetings in a way that is more effective and engaging and will, most importantly, get results.

 Why do professional sports engage timekeepers?
 Think about it, you can't name a professional sport that doesn't have one.
 Timekeepers